FunctionOfX/FunctionOfX.github.io/content/aboutme.md

 I was born in Heilongjiang, China, and lived there until 2009.
 After that, I lived in Poole, UK, until I went to London for university in 2013.
 ### Other Interests
-I used to watch a ton of anime, so I can speak and understand some basic Japanese.
+I used to watch a lot of anime, so I can speak and understand some basic Japanese.
 Nowadays I am more into things like reading, watching movies and cooking (especially baking).